More FM: Expansion to other regions

-In 2004 MediaWorks began nationalising many of their local stations previously marketed as LocalWorks stations.
+In December 2004 MediaWorks nationalised and networked all of their local stations previously marketed as LocalWorks stations.
 Regions with just one local station had their station rebranded as More FM, regions with more than one local station typically had the station considered to be the flagship station in that area rebranded as More FM and secondary stations rebranded as The Breeze.
 Some markets had secondary local stations replaced with a network station run by MediaWorks.
-The changes saw More FM extended to more than 15 markets with all stations initially retaining their local announcers up to 7pm.
+The changes saw More FM extended to more than 15 markets with all stations initially retaining their local announcers up to 7 pm.
 The number of stations was later expanded to 24 after further station re-branding as well as MediaWorks purchasing other independent stations.

 Introduction of network programming

 Network night show

 Network programming on More FM began with the Evening and overnight shows in January 2005.
 The 'More FM Most Wanted' Night show was originally hosted by Dominic Bowden until the middle of 2005 and then by Tarsha Tolson until the middle of 2007 when Tarsha moved to Wellington to co-host the More FM breakfast show.
 The overnight show was originally hosted by Asher Bastion until he left to go to Life FM in June 2006.
 From 2015, the show was hosted by Joe Cotton.
-Since 2022, the night show has been hosted by Tyler McDonald.
+Tyler McDonald hosted the show between 2022-2023.